 Should I feel guilty for eloping?

 Hell, the F*** no. I know that’s passionate but friend, this is about you and your partner no one else.
 If you’re feeling really uncertain about if you should elope check out our should I elope quiz where we share some insights from past couples!
+You can also check out our Elopement vs Wedding deep dive to decide what you’re most drawn to!

 Should I elope to avoid family drama?